ktynski/FractalRecursiveCoherence/README.md

 ### Hosted Demo
 - **Instant Access**: Explore the latest build at [fractal-recursive-coherence.vercel.app](https://fractal-recursive-coherence.vercel.app/)
 - **Validation Harness**: Open DevTools and run `await window.runTheoryValidation()` to confirm the live deployment remains theory-compliant
-- **Camera Presets**: Use the `Camera Vantage Point` menu to jump to the void observer, φ-grace torus, bootstrap loop, sacred axis, or coherence shockfront perspectives
+- **Camera Presets**: Use the `Camera Vantage Point` menu to jump to the void observer, φ-grace torus, bootstrap loop, sacred axis, or coherence shockfront perspectives (all present in the dropdown)
 - **Known Quirk**: Audio auto-start requires a click on `Enable Audio` due to browser autoplay policies

 ### Browser Validation